Jan Frodeno Training, Diet & Nutrition – A Complete Guide

 His training is coached by the German National team coach, Dan Lorang who keeps an eye on his workouts from a distance.
 Frodeno’s training sessions are logged into an online system which is monitored by Dan who catches up with him once a week via phone or email.

 Jan Frodeno follows a pretty unglamorous diet pattern for a man who has won the world Ironman championship multiple times.
 He does not restrict his calorie intake in order to get super lightweight and improve his running speed.
 Instead, he relies on a pretty normal diet composed of whole foods – he’s never on a super strict or super complicated diet, just non-processed, whole foods.

 He sticks to a well-balanced diet and sources his nutrients and calories from various foods.
 He keeps rice as his main source of carbohydrates.
 Apart from the usual pre-race pasta tradition, he consumes a rice meal the night before the race.
-In his interviews, he has confessed that his favorite source of carbohydrates is rice and his favorite source of protein is beef.
+In his interviews, he has confessed that his favorite source of carbohydrates is rice.
 Apart from that, Jan Frodeno has been quoted saying-

 “I always eat a slab of chocolate the night before a big race.”

 Fredeno is a huge fan of smoothies that include a healthy combination of fruits and dairy.
 Smoothies are a great way to keep his body temperature down after a vigorous workout.
 His favorite smoothie contains equal parts of-

 This smoothie recipe is a great mix of carbohydrates in which he derives protein from milk and protein powder and healthy fats from the peanut butter.
 Macca powder is an essential superfood which contains antioxidants, healthy fats, vitamins, plant sterols, essential minerals and amino acids.

 During a big race, he generally follows a grain free diet which is still very well-balanced with loads of healthy fats.
 He also attests to a plain meal the night before the race.